MethYahampath-hub/OAI-5g-FlexRIC-xApp-packet_loss-moni/README.md

 # OAI-5g-FlexRIC-xApp-packet_loss-moni

+==== CHANGES TO xapp_kpm_moni.c ====

+PATH: ~/flexric/examples/xApp/c/monitor/xapp_kpm_moni.c

+(07/17/2025): Discovered that there are reported KPM statistics for packet success rate and drop rate.
+Attempting to reconfigure example KPM xApp to subscribe to these statistics and use them to calculate packet loss.

+==== CHANGES TO sm_kpm.c ====

+PATH: ~/flexric/examples/emulator/agent/sm_kpm.c

+(07/17/2025): Using the required statistics necessitates subscribing to the correct KPM data: added subscriptions to packet success and drop rate KPM statistics.

 ==== CHANGES TO xapp_gtp_mac_rlc_pdcp_moni.c ====

+PATH: ~/flexric/examples/xApp/c/monitor/xapp_kpm_moni.c

 (07/14/2025): Commented out material involving the MAC and GTP SMs because not currently necessary for packet loss calculation.
 REMINDER to remove entirely if xApp is made more accurate and they are still not needed.